abrartarafder/soccerteam-sim/README.md

 # soccerteam-sim

+## This is one of the Course Projects for an Advanced Java Course

 1. **Object-Oriented Design:** Demonstrated proficiency in designing and implementing classes (`SoccerTeam`, `Player`, and `Coach`) using object-oriented principles such as encapsulation, inheritance, and polymorphism.

 2. **Constructor Variations:** Successfully created multiple constructors for the `SoccerTeam` and `Player` classes, including default, overloaded, and copy constructors, allowing for versatile object creation and deep copying of object attributes.